 What will the block rewards be?

-Currently, we plan that the yearly FET reward will increase linearly with unlocked token supply, so will increase over time, as described in this article.
+Currently, we plan for the yearly FET reward to increase linearly with unlocked token supply, so it will increase over time, as described in this article.

 The reason for this design is that it scales security with token supply and is also less susceptible to token centralisation.
 There is some discussion of this topic in this publication.
 The validators will also earn transaction fees.